How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 RBAC policies were defined and applied across all facilities.

-Student access was time-limited and department-specific.
+Student access became time-limited and department-specific.

 Unauthorized access events dropped by 75%, and compliance audits were passed with zero findings.